FinToolBench: Evaluating LLM Agents for Real-World Financial Tool Use: Case Studies

 \subsection{Case Study 1: Finance Attribute Injection Changes Tooling Behavior}

-This case examines whether finance-attribute injection changes tool-selection behavior when the first attempted interface is partially incompatible with the benchmark wrapper.
-We compare a baseline planner (without attribute tags in tool cards) against \methodname{} under the same retrieval pool and execution budget.
-The key question is not only whether the run finishes, but whether the resulting trace supports the dataset's intended reasoning target.
+This case examines whether finance-attribute injection changes tool selection when the first attempted interface is partially incompatible with the benchmark wrapper.
+We compare the no-attribute baseline against \methodname{} under the same retrieval pool and execution budget.

-\paragraph{Takeaway.} Attribute injection improves execution continuity (the agent keeps searching for viable tools after early failures), but it does not by itself guarantee semantic alignment with the benchmark intent.
-In this item, the injected run is operationally stronger but still judged incorrect because the final reasoning criterion diverges from the annotated ground-truth stance.
-This trace-level pattern is illustrated in Figure~\ref{fig:case_study_financebench_margin}.